-Looking for directions to our Sidmouth Sanctuary?
+Looking for directions to The Donkey Sanctuary, Sidmouth, Devon?
 You can find us by car, bus, bike or foot using these directions.

 Telephone: +44 (0) 1395 578222.